Online Estimation and Community Detection of Network Point Processes for Event Streams: Background

 The intensity function only depends on individuals' latent profile and does not depend on time. \item \textbf{Block Inhomogeneous Poisson Process Model} The intensity function of block inhomogeneous Poisson process model postulates the following form

-where $f_h(t) \in \mathcal H$ with $\mathcal H$ being some functional space.
+where $f_h(t) \in \mathcal H$ with $\mathcal H$ being some functional space, { where, throughout this paper, we use $H$ to denote the number of basis functions in $\mathcal H$}.
 The intensity function has the additive form, characterized by the linear combination of basis functions.
 Under this case, the intensity function depends not only on an individuals' latent profile but also on time. \item \textbf{Block Homogeneous Hawkes Process Model} The block homogeneous Hawkes is the exention of the original Hawkes model \citep{hawkes1974cluster}.
 The intensity function postulates the following form

 where $\mu$ represents the baseline intensity, $b$ represents the magnitude of impact function and $f$ is the impact function, which indicates the influence of previous events on the current intensity.
-A classical choice of $f$ is $f(s) = \lambda \exp\{-\lambda s\}$ \citep{rizoiu2017tutorial}. \item \textbf{Block Inhomogeneous Hawkes Process Model} The intensity function of the block inhomogeneous Hawkes process model postulates the following form
+A classical choice of $f$ is $f(s) = \lambda \exp\{-\lambda s\}$ \citep{rizoiu2017tutorial}. { This leads to a common $f(s)$ across all nodes (and communities) in the network.
+Note that other work in the literature has considered other restrictions on $f$, with \citet{huang2022mutually} using a sum of known exponential kernels, to aid computational efficiency.} \item \textbf{Block Inhomogeneous Hawkes Process Model} The intensity function of the block inhomogeneous Hawkes process model postulates the following form

 where $\mu$ is no longer constant over time.
 Instead, $\mu_{kl}(t) = \sum_{h} a_{kl}(h) f_h(t)$ with $f_h(t)\in \mathcal H$ with $\mathcal H$ being some functional space.
-That is, we assume the baseline function can be characterized by the linear combination of certain basis function to capture different time patterns.
+That is, we assume the baseline function can be characterized by the linear combination of certain basis functions to capture different time patterns.

 \end{itemize}